ceejbot/jthoober/README.md

 Rules may either invoke a script file or call a javascript function.
 The function will be passed the event object & a callback to fire when complete.

-Rules with `passargs` set will receive the repo name as the first script argument.
-This options is meaningless if you are passing a javascript function instead of invoking an external script.
+Rules with `passargs` set will receive the repo name as the first script argument & the ref of the commit (aka the branch) as the second.
+This option is meaningless if you are passing a javascript function instead of invoking an external script.
+(You have the whole event to play with in that case.)

-Valid rules fields:
+Valid rules options:

 * `pattern`: required; regxep to match against the repo name
 * `event`: github event to match on; `*` matches all events